vertica/spark-connector/examples/kerberos-example/README.md

 ```

 ## Prepare test environment

+If you have used the `sandbox-clientenv.sh` script to create a docker environment already, please do a `docker compose down` before continuing.

 In the docker folder (`spark-connector/docker`), run this command to start the vertica, spark, hdfs, kerberos services and enter the CLI environment: